X icon white, transparent background.

 • What are the underlying reasons staff might leave?
 Pinpoint the factors that may cause employees to resign because they’ll provide you with a starting point for your agreement.
 For instance, if you’re concerned a competitor might poach a team member with desirable skills, you know your retention bonus should be more attractive than any offers they might make.

-• Which team members should we offer the retention agreement to?
+• Who should we offer the retention agreement to?
 Retention bonuses and other incentives are more effective when companies offer higher amounts to a select group of employees.
 So, identify staff who are at a high risk of leaving and whose departures would significantly impact your business.
 Let’s say you need a developer to finish a tool on schedule, and competitors have taken an interest in them — they’d be an excellent candidate for a retention agreement.

 Photo of a professional reading a retention agreement at their desk.